 The cons of rescheduling

-It may not be practical to reconfigure your wedding plans to placate a few missing attendees, no matter how big a role they play in your event.
+It may not be practical to rework your wedding plans to placate a few missing attendees, no matter how big a role they play in your event.

 So consider livestreaming your wedding for free on Zoom, Twitch, Facebook Live, Instagram, or YouTube.
 Or create a digital archive on a USB stick or DVD.